Tiltify/api/docs/endpoints/users-id-campaigns.md

-# GET /causes/:id/campaigns
+# GET /users/:id/campaigns

-Retrieves the campaigns which support a cause.
+Retrieves a list of a users campaigns.

 ```js
 {